 A Timeline of his Life and Career

 1945 Nesta Robert Marley is born at Nine Miles, St. Ann’s, Jamaica.
 Son of Norval Sinclair Marley, a fifty-something Liverpool-born captain in the British Army, and the teenage Cedalla Booker.
-This birthdate is believed to be the correct although no birth certificate has ever been found.
+The February 6, 1945 birthdate is believed to be the correct one, although no birth certificate has ever been found.

-Marley, having left school at 14, and trained as a welder, is concentrating on music.
-He records two singles, ‘Judge Not (Unless you Judge Yourself)’ and ‘One Cup of Coffee’ at a local studio by Leslie Kong , owner of the Beverley’s label.
+Marley, having left school at 14, and trained as a welder, while concentrating on music in his spare time.
+In 1962 he records two singles, ‘Judge Not (Unless you Judge Yourself)’ and ‘One Cup of Coffee’ at a local studio by Leslie Kong , owner of the Beverley’s label.

 Forms the Wailing Rudeboys (later becoming The Wailin’ Wailers) with Trenchtown pals, peter Tosh and Bunny Livingston; they are joined by Junior Braithwaite and female vocalists Beverly Kelso and Cherry Green.
 The group undergoes extensive tuition with vocalists Joe Higgs and drummer Alvin ‘Secco’ Patterson, and records some 70-80 tracks for the Studio One label with Coxsone Dodd.